jacecotton/tcds/scripts/WebComponent/README.md

 }
 ```

-You can also disable base style injection altogether by setting the property to an empty string (not recommended).
+You can also disable base style injection altogether by setting the property to an empty string.
 </details>

 <details>